daq-tools/kotori/doc/source/development/tasks.rst

       but gradually tame the refresh interval down to "Each 5 minutes".
       At best, this would be done by checking the most recent modification timestamp against a configured threshold.
 - [o] Don't pipe Luftdaten through the whole Kotori incl.
-MQTT bus.
+MQTT bus, but:
-      => Write it directly to InfluxDB, but using the appropriate core methods from Kotori.
+      - Write it directly to InfluxDB, but using the appropriate core methods from Kotori.
-      ==> Extract this piece of code into an addon namespace to make it available to *both* Kotori channels *and* standalone applications.
+      - Extract this piece of code into an addon namespace to make it available to *both* Kotori channels *and* standalone applications.
-      ===> Maybe use golang?
+      - Maybe use golang?
 - [o] Update Grafana dashboards in vendor/luftdaten/application